stph89/face_recognition_login_docker/README.md

 ## Installation

-For run theses facial recognition demos, You required to install the following python module.
+For run theses facial recognition demos, you require to install the following python module.

 ```